xqz-u/bayesianrex/README.md

 	[here](https://towardsdatascience.com/black-with-git-hub-actions-4ffc5c61b5fe)
 	but it adds a new commit, which I don't like.
 Maybe install a local pre-commit hook
+- [ ] Lisa gpu-compatible env (?)
+- [ ] Add possibility to specify assets folders where needed, e.g. in Lisa it's important to dump stuff under `/scratch/` or `/project/`

 ## Code
 A lot, I'll write a better description tmrw